 The year: 1937.
 The setting:

 Rowell, John.
 The Music of Your Life

 Moving and insightful, these nine related stories present characters caught at the crossroads of painful crisis and defining experience.
 While life is often harsh in these tales, it is the bold determination with which Rowell's characters persevere that compels and entertains.

-Mr. Rowell is the Tickner Writing Fellow in the
+Mr. Rowell is a member of the

 Roy, Travis.
 Eleven Seconds